 We will be addressing these weaknesses loosely in this order, but we will usually be able to work on more than one at a time.
 These are only the overarching goals, we will need to address plenty of smaller topics as we progress.
-The chapter in this guide are:
+The chapters in this guide are:

 Temperature is a hidden killer in Oxygen Not Included.
 If your crops can’t grow because they’re too hot/cold, or dupes get injured and stress out through temperature; then things can collapse suddenly.
-In the image below from the starter guide you can see some of my Mealwood aren’t growing because they are too cold.
+In the image below from the starter guide you can see that some of my Mealwood aren’t growing because they are too cold.

 Whilst my asteroid (Rime) has cold as a primary threat, many other asteroids provide heat death as a likely killer.
 Regardless of your asteroid, insulating your base is a top priority before you start losing control of dupes/crops.
 To do this we will, focus our research toward “Temperature Modulation” and begin building a perimeter of Insulated Tile (using Sandstone (Solid) is fine for now).